-Under FOIA, you are obligated to provide records in a readily accessible electronic format and in the format requested.
+Under FOIA, you are obligated to provide records in a readily-accessible electronic format and in the format requested.
 See, e.g., 5 U.S.C. § 552(a)(3)(B) ("In making any record available to a person under this paragraph, an agency shall provide the record in any form or format requested by the person if the record is readily reproducible by the agency in that form or format.").
-"Readily accessible" means text-searchable and OCR-formatted.
+"Readily-accessible" means text-searchable and OCR-formatted.
 See 5 U.S.C. § 552(a)(3)(B).
-We ask that you please provide all records in an electronic format.
-Additionally, please provide the records either in (1) load-ready format with a CSV file index or Excel spreadsheet, or; (2) for files that are in .PDF format, without any "portfolios" or "embedded files."
-Portfolios and embedded files within files are not readily accessible.
-Please do not provide the records in a single, or "batched," .PDF file.
+Please provide all records in a readily-accessible, electronic .pdf format.
+Additionally, please provide the records either in (1) load-ready format with a CSV file index or excel spreadsheet, or if that is not possible; (2) in .pdf format, without any "portfolios" or "embedded files."
+Portfolios and embedded files within files are not readily-accessible.
+Please do not provide the records in a single, or "batched," .pdf file.
 We appreciate the inclusion of an index.